brittLiban/OpenCourt/README.md

 This will pull the latest code and rebuild only the necessary containers.
 Your database data will be preserved

-### IMPORTANT - This script does NOT apply database schema changes.
+### IMPORTANT - Deployment scripts do NOT apply database schema changes.
 To apply changes to tables, you must destroy the database volume and then run docker-compose up -d --build

 - Command to destroy database volume